Traditional Life in China: Burial Customs

 'Nevertheless there are five problems one must give attention in picking a burial site.
 One must see that the spot will never be made into a road, a city wall, or a ditch; that it will not be seized by the high-ranking or powerful; and that it will never be cultivated.
 Another text says that the five problems to be avoided are ditches, roads, villages, wells and pits.'

-From Chu His's Family Rituals, translated by Patricia Buckley Ebrey, Princeton University Press, 1991, p105
+Choosing a burial site, about 1170, from Chu His's Family Rituals, translated by Patricia Buckley Ebrey, Princeton University Press, 1991

 Prepare the lower-world furnishings.
 This refers to the bed curtains, cushions, armrests, tables and the like.
 These should also resemble those used in life but be smaller.